ieeah/starbucks-rewards-clone/README.md

 ###### Things that I know aren't working properly but I have no idea why or what to do

 - I Haven't been able to make the mobile navigation close automatically when the size of the screen is bigger than 780px *(any suggestion about this would really be appreciated)*.
-- For some reason, that probably I'll never understand, the opacity transition on the "reedem carousel" has stopped working, now the image change suddenly and with no fade-in-out.

 ##### My name is Francesco, I'm from Italy and as you can clearly see, I'm a noob!